AlexeyMatveev686/office-js-api/Cell/ApiChart/Methods/SetHorAxisTickLabelPosition.md

 ## Example

-This eets the possible values for the position of the chart tick labels in relation to the main horizontal label or the chart data values.
+This example sets the possible values for the position of the chart tick labels in relation to the main horizontal label or the chart data values.

 ```javascript
 builder.CreateFile("xlsx");